MarquezProject/marquez/COMMITTERS.md

 # Marquez Committers
-The Marquez Committers are the group of people who can accept Pull Request to Marquez.
+The Marquez Committers are the group of people who can accept Pull Requests to Marquez.
 They take responsibility for guiding new pull requests into the main branch.